 Soft tissue damage to the legs is the most common riding injury.
-Easy-wear motorbike or scooter pants are worth the search and money.
+Purpose-designed motorbike or scooter pants are worth the search and money.

 What to look out for when buying motorcycle pants.